lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Imprecations.** That explanation which regards the "enemies" as spiritual foes has a large measure of truth.
 It commended itself to a mind so far removed from mysticism as Arnold's.
 It is most valuable for devout private use of the Psalter.
 For, though we are come to Mount Sion, crested with the eternal calm, the opened ear can hear the thunder rolling along the peaks of Sinai.
 In the Gospel, the wrath of God is revealed from heaven against all ungodliness and unrighteousness.
 Sin is utterly hateful to God.
 The broad gates are flung wide open of the city that lies foursquare towards all the winds of heaven; for its ruler is divinely tolerant.
 But there shall in no wise enter it anything that defileth, neither whatever worketh abomination; for he is divinely intolerant too.
 And thus when, in public or private, we read these Psalms of imprecation, there is a lesson that comes home to us.
 We must read them, or dishonour God's word.
 Reading them, we must depart from sin, or pronounce judgment upon ourselves.
 Drunkenness, impurity, hatred, every known sin of flesh or spirit—these, and not mistaken men, are the worst enemies of God and of his Christ.
 Against these we pray in our Collects for Peace at Morning and Evening prayer—"Defend us in all assaults of our enemies, that by thee we being defended from the fear of our enemies, may pass our time in rest and quietness."
 These were the dark hosts which swept through the Psalmist's vision when he cried, "Let all mine enemies be ashamed and sore vexed", Ps 6:10.— *William Alexander, in "The Witness of the Psalms to Christ and Christianity",* 1877.

 **Imprecations.** I cannot forbear the following little incident that occurred the other morning at family worship.
 I happened to be reading one of the imprecatory psalms, and as I paused to remark, my little boy, a lad of ten years, asked with some earnestness: "Father, do you think it right for a good man to pray for the destruction of his enemies like that?" and at the same time referred me to Christ as praying for his enemies.
 I paused a moment to know how to shape the reply so as to fully meet and satisfy his enquiry, and then said, "My son, if an assassin should enter the house by night, and murder your mother, and then escape, and the sheriff and citizens were all out in pursuit, trying to catch him, would you not pray to God that they might succeed and arrest him, and that he might be brought to justice?"
 "Oh, yes!" said he, "but I never saw it so before.
 I did not know that that was the meaning of these Psalms."
 "Yes", said I, "my son, the men against whom David plays were bloody men, men of falsehood and crime, enemies to the peace of society, seeking his own life, and unless they were arrested and their wicked devices defeated, many innocent persons must suffer."
-The explanation perfectly satisfied his mind.— *F.G.
-Hibbard, in "The Psalms chronologically arranged",* 1856.
+The explanation perfectly satisfied his mind.— *F. G. Hibbard, in "The Psalms chronologically arranged",* 1856.

 **Title &mdash;** It is worth noting, that the superscription, *to the chief Musician*, to the precentor (xunml), proves it to have been designed, such as it is, for the Tabernacle or Temple service of song.— *Joseph Hammond, in "The Expositor,"* 1875.